Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 Aaron Gordon Insights vs. the Heat

-- Giving up 109.8 points per game, the Heat are the second-ranked squad in the NBA defensively.
+- Defensively, the Heat are second in the league, giving up 109.8 points per game.

-- The Heat concede 41.9 rebounds per game, ranking sixth in the NBA.
+- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per contest.

-- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.

 Aaron Gordon vs. the Heat